 Our policy on attendance is set out in a separate document and is reviewed annually by the governing body.
 Drumbeat School recognises that poor attendance can be an indicator that a child is experiencing abuse.
-The senior leadership team monitor attendance weekly and report concerns to the Attendance & Welfare Officer at regular meetings.
+The attendance officer and senior leadership team monitor attendance weekly and report concerns to the Attendance & Welfare Officer at regular meetings.